dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 ## Example Architecture

-Following the above call sequence, suppose you have the applications as described in the [hello world quickstart](https://github.com/dapr/quickstarts/blob/master/tutorials/hello-world/README.md), where a python app invokes a node.js app.
+Following the above call sequence, suppose you have the applications as described in the [Hello World tutorial](https://github.com/dapr/quickstarts/blob/master/tutorials/hello-world/README.md), where a python app invokes a node.js app.
 In such a scenario, the python app would be "Service A" , and a Node.js app would be "Service B".

 The diagram below shows sequence 1-7 again on a local machine showing the API calls: